nicolastmaia/swapi-visualizer/README.md

 # SWAPI Index

 ReactJS app developed for a job challenge.
-This app consumes the [SWAPI](https://swapi.dev/api) and shows some data about the Star Wars movies franchise and characters.
+It consumes the [SWAPI](https://swapi.dev/api) and shows some data about the Star Wars movies franchise and characters.

 # What you will need